vnt87/textpod-toc/README.md

 # Textpod

-A local-first web-based note-taking application built with Rust and modern web technologies.
+This is a fork of [freetonik/textpod](https://github.com/freetonik/textpod) but with a touch of [DaisyUI](https://daisyui.com) support.
+Textpod is a local-first web-based note-taking application built with Rust and modern web technologies.

 ![textpod screenshot](screenshot-textpodaisy.png)